 - Nausea, vomiting

-Getting addicted to Norco, or any other illicit drug there is, will not only harm your body.
-It also puts your career, family, relationships, kids, and school at risk of failure.
+Addiction to Norco, or any other illicit drug, not only harms your body.
+It also puts your career, family, relationships, kids, and school at risk.
 This does not simply end when you stop taking the drug.
 Withdrawal is just as difficult and damaging as addiction, which is why it is important to find the right treatment from a dependable rehabilitation center.

 Norco Addiction Treatment

 Yes, there are treatments available for Norco addiction.
 There are various options for anyone who needs help with their addiction.
 Rehabilitation centers offer inpatient and outpatient treatment programs.
 While you can choose to stay at home while receiving treatment, inpatient rehab programs are more effective for the majority of addiction cases.